jereoo0/Maji-Ndogo-Water-PT1/README.md

 ## Key Findings and Insights
 - **Primary Water Sources:**
-  - Maji Ndogo’s population’s primary sources of water are Rivers, Wells and Taps, of which include, Tap in home (meaning a tap is found in a household and is functional), Tap in home broken (meaning a tap is found in a household but is not functional) and Shared tap (meaning a tap is shared by multiple households).
+  - Maji Ndogo’s population’s primary sources of water are **Rivers, Wells and Taps**, of which include, *Tap in home* (a tap is found in a household and is functional), *Tap in home broken* (a tap is found in a household but is not functional) and *Shared tap* (a tap is shared by multiple households).
   - **Shared taps** are the most common in both **rural and urban areas** across **all provinces**.

 - **Water Access Statistics:**